ACB Stabilization Program

-A provincially-funded residential Stabilization model that recognizes the importance of belonging, connection, promoting meaningful relationships, and working with youth families and natural supports.
+The African, Caribbean & Black Stabilization Program (ACB Program) was initially funded by the Province and started out as a Covid response model that recognizes the importance of belonging, connection, promoting meaningful relationships, and working with youth families and natural supports.
 This project is our COVID-19 emergency response to support youth dealing with mental health and addiction issues.

-The ACB Residential program provides a safe, supportive, and secure space that allows for the development of mental health plans and personal goal setting away from everyday stressors, including those added by COVID-19.
-Services include a short-term placement with two residential beds for youth stabilization that provides 24/7 therapeutic engagement, group therapy, educational and employment supports from an African descent cultural perspective.
+The ACB Stabilization program provides a safe, supportive, and secure space that allows for the development of mental health plans and personal goal setting away from everyday stressors, including those added by COVID-19.
+Services include therapeutic engagement, educational and employment supports from an African descent cultural perspective.

 The objective of ACCEC’s ACB Program is for Black youth to tap into their highest potential to alleviate barriers by providing grassroots community protective factors, that are culturally relevant.
 The Program is designed to address barriers and vulnerabilities that Black youth experience, such as: